jesxsej/ontology-reasoning-primer/research/ontologies/what_is_an_ontology.md

   - Diskussion der Synstematik grundlegender Typen von Entitäten (konkrete, abstrakte Gegenstände, Eigenschaften, Sachverhalte, Ereignisse, Prozesse) in ihre strukturellen Beziehungen [^1]

 in information science
-- an ontology encompasses a representation, formal naming, and definitions of teh categories, properties, and relations between the concepts, data, or entities that pertain to one, many, or all domains of discourse [^2]
+- an ontology encompasses a representation, formal naming, and definitions of the categories, properties, and relations between the concepts, data, or entities that pertain to one, many, or all domains of discourse [^2]
 - a way of showing the properties of a subject area and how they are related, by defining a set of terms and relational expressions that represent the entities in that subject area [^2]